Les Mains Sales

 The killer's identity is established from the beginning, but the question is whether his motivations were political or personal.
 Thus the play's main theme is not on who did it but on why it was done.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Les Mains Sales" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Dirty Hands" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools